Renato Gaúcho: International

 Renato appeared 41 times for the Brazil national team, scoring five goals.

-In 1986, while preparing for the FIFA World Cup Finals in Mexico, Renato was dropped from the squad by coach Telê Santana for disciplinary reasons when he and his friend, who also played at Brazil's national team Leandro got in the hotel after the scheduled time.
-Renato was remembered for being a loyal friend when it happened because he could jump over the hotel wall and get in unnoticed.
-But when his friend couldn't, he walked through the main door with him.
-Leandro was an essential and irreplaceable player, so he still got called for the finals, and Renato didn't.
-But to return his loyalty to Renato, Leandro said he wouldn't play if Renato weren't accepted.
-Renato wasn't recalled, and then Leandro made his word true and quit the selection.
+In 1986, while preparing for the FIFA World Cup Finals in Mexico, Renato was dropped from the squad by coach Telê Santana for disciplinary reasons when he and his friend, who also played at Brazil's national team Leandro returned to the hotel where the team was staying past curfew.
+Renato was remembered for being a loyal friend when it happened because he could jump over the hotel wall and get in unnoticed, but Leandro could not, so he walked through the main door with him.
+Leandro was a key player on the squad, so he still got called up for the finals, but not Renato.
+In return for Renato's gesture of friendship and out of a sense of camaraderie, Leandro said he would not play if Renato were not accepted back.
+Santana would not budge and reinstate Renato, so Leandro made good on his word and left the squad.
 Leandro's replacement at right-back was Edson, who was injured in the second World Cup match and was then replaced by the relatively unknown Josimar of Botafogo, who became one of the stars of the tournament.

+Renato would go on to be called by Sebastião Lazaroni for the Brazil squad that won the 1989 Copa América, and later for the 1990 FIFA World Cup.
+He also played in the 1991 Copa América, under Paulo Roberto Falcão.